 The First Third

 The first category consists of the most obvious title tags.
 They’re more generic and don’t evoke emotion or action.
 Simply, they are the least creative title tags, but that can be expected for this first category.
 Many bloggers stop here and choose a title from this category.
 Begin by writing five title tags that are relevant to your blog post.
 If you get stumped at three or think those three are the best you’ve ever written, force yourself to come up with at least two more.

 Here is where you’ll begin to gain momentum in your creativity.
 You’ll start to come up with some new ideas, but you’re not done yet.
 A lot of the title tags in this category are based on the first third, and are not engaging just yet.
 Just like in the first third, think of five more title tags.
 Keep focusing on how to make it your most engaging title tag yet.

 The Thrid Third

-I’ve been using this program for about a year now and have nothing but good things to say about it.
-You start by typing in your first pass at what you think is a great title tag for your blog post or article.
-Once you type in your title tag or headline, click on the Analyze Now button.
+Users of Headline Analyzer Studio have nothing but good things to say about it.
+Start by typing in what you think is your first great title tag for your blog post or article.
+After you type in your best title tag or headline, click Analyze Now.